ATLBitLab/twelvecash/README.md

 The expected output should be:

 `satoshi.user._bitcoin-payment.twelve.cash.
-3600 IN TXT "bitcoin:?b12=lno1pgtyymmvwscnygzsv9uk6etwwssyzerywfjhxuckyypme4su43qu44v09r28p6whddr62zkyuj68ha68kky2za4zrdu9uuq"`
+3600 IN TXT "bitcoin:?lno=lno1pgtyymmvwscnygzsv9uk6etwwssyzerywfjhxuckyypme4su43qu44v09r28p6whddr62zkyuj68ha68kky2za4zrdu9uuq"`

+## Validate a User Name

+For this, we rely on the [dnssec-prover tool](https://github.com/TheBlueMatt/dnssec-prover) from TheBlueMatt.
+THis (or something like it) should be built into any tool that facilitates payments to Twelve Cash addresses.
+However, we have exposed this on our website frontend so you can experiment and validate these addresses.

 ## Roadmap

 - [x] Create [API](https://github.com/ATLBitLab/twelvecash/blob/main/src/app/record/route.ts) for adding bitcoin payment instructions to DNS records
 - [x] Create [Web UI](https://twelve.cash) for creating user names
 - [x] Integrate API into popular bitcoin wallet - [Zeus](https://github.com/atlbitlab/zeus)
-- [ ] Add support for DNSSEC
+- [x] Add support for DNSSEC
-- [ ] Follow [BIP Draft](https://github.com/bitcoin/bips/pull/1551/files) progress and update TwelveCash as the spec matures
+- [x] Follow [BIP Draft](https://github.com/bitcoin/bips/pull/1551/files) progress and update TwelveCash as the spec matures
 - [ ] Create easy way for users to edit/update their Twelve Cash user name

+₿
 ## Development

 Create a personal access token on Digital Ocean and add it to .env.local